Doctor of philosophy, astrophysicist, author, optimist? How is it even possible for them to exist inside sci-fi author David Brin at once?

 But given Hollywood’s fickleness, have any slick agency story editors or cigar-chomping producers come calling since?
 “There are nibbles all the time,” Brin says.
 “But Hollywood has become the most craven and cowardly place on the planet.
 There were maybe two or three original movies in the last five years.

 “But it’s also the darkness before the dawn.
 We’re going to have all the motion capture and Avatar-style movie tools, and a small group of maybe six or seven guys sitting at a keyboard with a writer at the centre will be able to make a high quality 90 minute animated story, and it’ll make money.
-And Hollywood will be appalled by how the story, dialogue and good tight will make something people will prefer to watch over something stupid that cost $87 million in special effects.
+And Hollywood will be appalled by how the story and dialogue will make something people will prefer to watch over something stupid that cost $87 million in special effects.
 I’m looking forward to that.
 That’s why I’m trying to stay healthy enough to live to be productive during that era.”